PhreakNIC

 PhreakNIC consists of presentations on a variety of technical subjects, sometimes related to a conference theme.
-There is also a film room showing anime and technology-related videos from popular culture.
-The Nashville Linux Users Group held a Linux Installfest from PhreakNIC 3 through PhreakNIC X.
+There are also usually activities such as an CTF and locksport.
+The Nashville Linux Users Group held a Linux Installfest from PhreakNIC 3 through PhreakNIC X. A small programming track for kids aged 8-14 included some coding and sometime soldering at PhreakNIC 19 through PhreakNIC 22.

 PhreakNIC is attended by hackers and other technology enthusiasts from across the United States, although, as a regional conference, most of its attendees come from a two-state radius around Tennessee, including groups from Missouri, Ohio, Washington, DC, Georgia, Kentucky, and Alabama.

-As PhreakNIC has been held in downtown Nashville, near the Tennessee Titans stadium, the exact date for PhreakNIC was previously not announced each year until the NFL released its schedule in April.
-PhreakNIC is intentionally scheduled not to coincide with a Titans home game, to give conference organizers full reign over the venue.
-However, PhreakNIC is typically held around the time of Halloween.